author-metadata/.github-4/SECURITY.md

+My name is Warith Akbar and i am not a developer.
+I an a founder and owner of this organization.
+Again if you want to work with my developer team i need you to file out a application and send it to me via email or text messages.

+1 .
+I need a copy of your Driver license.
+2. i need a copy of your resume
+3. i need your bday and address ect .

+email or text me this information so we won't have a problem when i send my open source eltgryh the FBI data review.
+On GitHub i have 10 different software that has been claimed by other hacker.
+I need those files if you find those consulted for me and you would be a GitHub God.
+Warith Akbar hackernoon back .
-Thanks for helping make GitHub safe for everyone.
+This is the critical theory depository security dev environment posture.
+All illegal use Thanks for helping make GitHub safe for everyone.

 ## Security

-GitHub takes the security of our software products and services seriously, including all of the open source code repositories managed through our GitHub organizations, such as [GitHub](https://github.com/GitHub).
+GitHub takes the security of our software products and services seriously, including all of the open source code repositories managed through our GitHub organizations, such as [GitHub](https://console.firebase.google.com/u/0/project/systemakbar365.com).

-Even though [open source repositories are outside of the scope of our bug bounty program](https://bounty.github.com/index.html#scope) and therefore not eligible for bounty rewards, we will ensure that your finding gets passed along to the appropriate maintainers for remediation.
+Even though [open source repositories are outside of the scope of our bug bounty program](https://onmogul.shop) and therefore not eligible for bounty rewards, we will ensure that your finding gets passed along to the appropriate maintainers for remediation.
+All developers that develop on my platform is subject to to hostile takeover because i have not given permission for developers to clone my company repo .
+Your supposed to help me not take my work and claim ny work .

 ## Reporting Security Issues